-Students will have the option of studying Business, Psychology, Political Science, or Education.
+Students will have the option of studying Business, Psychology, or Music.

-Excursions: Individual instructors will arrange local excursions related to their classes.
-Together, we will take a boat cruise on the Danube and on a subterranean lake, follow the traces of “The Third Man” in the canal system, visit the Prater (an amusement park featuring the oldest Ferris Wheel in the world), experience the horrors of the Third Reich, visit “Neuschwanstein Castle,” visit “Red Bull City,” and numerous other cultural attractions!
+Excursions may include: Individual instructors will arrange local excursions related to their classes.
+Together, we may take a boat cruise on the Danube and on a subterranean lake, follow the traces of “The Third Man” in the canal system, visit the Prater (an amusement park featuring the oldest Ferris Wheel in the world), experience the horrors of the Third Reich, visit “Neuschwanstein Castle,” visit “Red Bull City,” and numerous other cultural attractions!

 Please note: Prospective students should be aware that study abroad programs require an enormous deal of walking.
 You should be prepared to walk at least 5 miles each day.
 You may also walk over steep, uneven, possibly slippery or rocky terrain, even in cities.